RSS Supreme

 RSS Supreme (73) is the sixth ship of the Formidable-class stealth frigate of the Republic of Singapore Navy.

 Construction and career

-RSS Supreme was built by ST Marine Engineering company in Singapore around the late in the 2000s.
+RSS Supreme was built by ST Marine Engineering company in Singapore in the late 2000s.
 Supreme was commissioned on 16 January 2009.

 RIMPAC 2010

 RSS Supreme participated in RIMPAC 2010 from 23 June to 1 August 2010.
 RSS Supreme fired her Aster 15 Surface-to-Air Missile (SAM) off the coast of Hawaii.
 Chief of Navy Rear-Admiral Chew Men Leong was on board to observe the live-firing exercises.

 CARAT 2011

 RSS Vigour, RSS Stalwart and RSS Supreme conducted a joint exercise with USS Chung-Hoon on 23 August 2011.

 Indonesia AirAsia Flight 8501

 In December 2014, Supreme was deployed in the search for Airasia Flight QZ8501 after it crashed into the Java Sea on 28 December 2014; along with the RSN ships Persistence, Valour, and Kallang, MV Swift Rescue, and two Lockheed C-130H Hercules.